 French majors and minors complete courses in conversation, writing, grammar, phonetics, culture, and literature.
 All courses are designed following the American Council on the Teaching of Foreign Languages (ACTFL) National Standards and they are conducted in French.

 To earn a Bachelor of Arts degree in French, you must complete 36 credits of French courses.
 If you wish to obtain Secondary Certification, you will need to complete an additional 30 credits of Professional Education courses.
 All courses required of the French major are taught in French.
 Professional Educations courses offered by other departments are taught in English.

 Students may also earn a French Letter of Completion by completing four courses from the major or earn a French Translation Specialization Letter of Completion by completing 12 credits in French and 18 credits in a subject area of specialty.

-See the Undergraduate Catalog for specific course requirements, or speak to a faculty advisor in the Modern Languages Department.
+See the undergraduate catalog for specific course requirements, or speak to a faculty advisor in the Global Languages Department.

 Shippensburg French majors have had internships in social service agencies, museums, businesses, community organizations, and government.

 Students who wish to study abroad will find that there are many opportunities available.
 French majors are especially encouraged to study at least one semester in a French-speaking country.
 Study abroad is highly encouraged but not required for the minor.